apostrophecms/docs/docs/guide/upgrading.md

 - Every page type will need a corresponding module (in A2 this was only necessary if the page had custom fields or functionality).
 Page templates live in the page type module rather than in the base page module.
 - Areas must be declared as fields in the [content field schema](/guide/content-schema.md).
 They will no longer work if simply added to template files without being registered.
 - The area template tag format is now `{% area data.page, 'areaName' %}`.
-Note that this no longer includes the object of widget configuration since that is now done in module configuration.
+Note that this no longer includes the configuration of widgets since that is now done in module configuration.
 - Area "singletons" are no longer a separate field type or template helper.
 They were always simply areas that only allowed one widget.
 With the other area changes, there is not much benefit to having that feature over adding the `max: 1` option to an area field.

 ### Other module configuration changes